 Outside my window chickens peck and strut among brilliant specks of yellow buttercups outshining the long green grass that runs down to the quiet tide.
 Spotted shags roost on the white guano tree, while kotuku (white heron) glide over black-robed Zen Buddhists who pace around the Lodge like coarse, slow finger pads rasping rosary beads.
 There is one bedraggled tramping shoe.
 I feel like I’m in a Kushana Bush painting, but I’m on Quarantine Island Kamau Taurua in the Otago harbour.
 Everything I have described is true, although I have moved the elements closer together than they are in real life.

-Only two days ago as we walked around The Burning Hours, Kushana Bush’s first major solo exhibition (at the Dunedin Public Art Gallery) Bush tells me she is fearful of death, that ox gall was used by early miniaturists to bind the properties of gouache, that Persian miniaturists of the fourteenth-century preferred brushes made from the hair of six-week old white kittens, and that as a result of intense migraines, she apprehends the brilliance of marigolds and buttercups in one eye as if trapped in a hallucinatory rapture.
+Only two days ago – as we walked round Bush’s first major solo exhibition, The Burning Hours, at Dunedin Public Art Gallery – the artist told me that she was fearful of death, that ox gall was used by early miniaturists to bind the properties of gouache, that Persian miniaturists of the fourteenth-century preferred brushes made from the hair of six-week old white kittens, and that as a result of intense migraines she apprehends the brilliance of marigolds and buttercups in one eye as if trapped in a hallucinatory rapture.

-It is this hallucinatory palette of buttercups, lemons, turmeric, ochre and gold (gold leaf), that dominates one of the key works in this extraordinary body of work, Shamsa (2016, gouache and pencil on paper).
-Shamsa encapsulates many of the themes and developments of The Burning Hours, and indeed of Bush’s oeuvre since her trip to the Chester Beatty Library, Dublin in 2014.
+It is a hallucinatory palette of buttercups, lemons, turmeric, ochre and gold (gold leaf) that dominates one of the key works in this extraordinary series, Shamsa (2016).
+It encapsulates many of the themes and developments of The Burning Hours, and indeed of Bush’s oeuvre since her trip to Dublin’s Chester Beatty Library in 2014.
 Stooping to view illuminated manuscripts it was on this trip that she experienced a type of spiritual revelation.

 In the low-light conditions of the Library, and due to the small scale of the illuminated paintings, Bush had to stoop, in an appropriately reverential gesture, to get a better look, to take in the detail.
 What she particularly observed was the complex compositional action that extended vertically and horizontally to the very edge of the page.
 It was this full use of a broad pictorial plane and the application of gold leaf that Bush took away from her visit to the Chester Beatty Library, and the incorporation of these techniques and methods have injected a lively fecundity, a new exuberance, and exclamatory reverence into her work.
 Yet these developments have not lessened the wry humour, the improbable jest, the welcome absurdities that Bush is renowned for.